ArthurWiese/neuro-sdk/API/SPECIFICATION.md

 ```

 #### Parameters
 - `actions`: An array of actions to be registered.
-If you try to register an action that is already registered, it will be ignored.
+If you register an action with a name that is already registered, the new definition replaces the old one.
 <!-- - `main_thread: bool?`: This field should be omitted in 99.99% of cases.
 Its only use is to fix one very very specific problem with very complex games.
 But you should probably not change it. -->

 ### Unregister Actions